 Jumbo dilutes into 50 to 100 ounces of water

 TWO: Take the cap off of the Labcolor and pop it in the microwave for 10-15 seconds.
 Do not over heat.
 If the glass gets too hot, it will break resulting in a very colorful microwave and an extra 20 minutes of clean up time added to the process.
+If your LabColors are in a plastic bottle, we recommend using a hot water bath to prevent the plastic from melting.

 THREE: Carefully take the Labcolor out of the microwave.
 The glass may be hot so use a paper towel to hold the container.
 Put the cap back on and give it a good shake.
 Then pour the Labcolor into the 4 ounces of water.